What is Life-Sustaining Treatment?

 There are symptoms that are common at the end of life, and these can be distressing to family and caregivers.
 These include loss of appetite, breathlessness, and/or loud respiration/breathing.
 There are several non-medical strategies to ease someone’s discomfort at the end of life.

-- Loss of appetite (anorexia) is an almost universal symptom in patients who are dying.
+- Loss of appetite (anorexia) is an almost universal symptom in individuals who are dying.
 Appetite stimulants and tube-feeding do not prolong survival and should not be used.
 Ice chips, ice pops, moist swabs, or artificial saliva can help prevent the mouth from becoming dry and cracked.

 - Breathlessness (also known as dyspnea) at the end of life is common and often distressing.
-Patients can feel breathless even if their breathing and oxygen levels are normal.
+Individuals can feel breathless even if their breathing and oxygen levels are normal.
 Moving cool air across the face from a window or with a fan can be helpful.
 Oxygen therapy and, in some cases, medications can also help.

 Care and Treatment